-The long and ragged coastline of the Gulf of Kutch from Dwarka to Jodia was declared as a marine sanctuary in 1980.
-It provides nesting sites to varieties of migratory birds like herons, painted storks and flamingoes.
+The long and rugged coastline of the Gulf of Kutch from Dwarka to Jodia was declared as a marine sanctuary in 1980.
+It provides nesting sites for varieties of migratory birds like herons, painted storks and flamingoes.
 Narara is part of an area which was declared as the first National Marine Park of India in 1982.

 Vast salt pans line the narrow stretch of road on either side.
 We see colonies of Greater flamingoes which carouse in the salty water gregariously calling out to each other.
 Their brownish–pink plumage stands out distinctly against the backdrop of blue that surrounds them.

 Walk through the Marine National Park at Narara, Jamnagar